Malen rescues point for disappointing Dortmund at Bochum

 Despite the point, the draw raises more questions for Dortmund coach Edin Terzic, with his side's attacking riches failing to find fluency up front.

-Dortmund goalie Gregor Kobel said Bochum "overran us in the first half" but "lacked a bit of energy at the end" to see the match through to victory.
+Dortmund goalie Gregor Kobel said Bochum "overran us in the first half."

+Captain Emre Can admitted that "a lot is missing" from his side's performances at present.

+In Saturday's late game, Bayer Leverkusen continued their stellar form under manager Xabi Alonso as striker Victor Boniface hit a double in a 3-0 win at Borussia Moenchengladbach.

 Union 'close to perfect'